Click on the images to see them larger if you wish. You stay on this page.

 The pictures show comparisons between cat and human vision.
 They show what a cat sees compared to what people see.
 This is speculative.
-It is guesswork based on what scientists have decided.
-We will never know for sure.
+It is careful guesswork based on what scientists have decided.
+We will probably never know for sure.
 Cats’ eyes are more attuned to seeing in low-light conditions for hunting at dawn and dusk where they need only one-sixth the light we do to see things and the same level of movement and detail.

 The pictures are based on the following differences:

 Cats’ eyes are designed to pick up movement in low light conditions because they mainly hunt at dusk and dawn, resulting in light sensitive eyes but eyes that focus less well (less sharp) and which register colour less well.
 Cats see “blue and yellow colors, but not red, orange or brown”2.
 In a previous post on this subject I stated that cats were “red color blind or perhaps red-green color blind”, which, however, is more or less the same thing.
 However, people are not sure how good a cat’s color vision is.
 In the past experts have stated that cats were colorblind.